AdguardTeam/KnowledgeBaseVPN/docs/miscellaneous/take-screenshot.md

 - **Press the *Sleep/Wake* button and the *Volume Up* button at the same time, then quickly release them**

-Your iOS device will capture the entire screen and save it as a photo.
+iOS will capture the entire screen and save it as a photo.
 You can find it in a standard Photo app.

 ### Windows